Commentary: Baby steps towards First World animal welfare in Singapore

 The code of conduct for pet owners is a culmination of past efforts in this direction.
 It was put together by a Multi-Stakeholder Collaboration Committee for Animal Welfare (MSCC) formed in 2013 to follow up with the recommendations made by the Animal Welfare Legislation Review Committee (AWLRC) a year earlier.

-The MSCC, established in October 2013, comprises MPs and representatives from animal welfare groups, the pet industry, the veterinary profession and AVA.
+The MSCC, established in October 2013, comprises Members of Parliament and representatives from animal welfare groups, the pet industry, the veterinary profession and AVA.

 The AWLRC itself had proposed several changes after its year-long review, most notably to the Animal and Birds Act to increase the penalties against those convicted of animal cruelty.
 Besides that, the review also laid down concrete measures to improve animal welfare – such as setting a minimum age for buying pets, a mandatory pre-sale screening in pet shops and minimum standards for animal welfare.
 All 24 recommendations were accepted by the Government in 2013.